WorkflowForge Extension System

 dotnet add package WorkflowForge.Extensions.Observability.HealthChecks

-• Built-in health checks (memory, GC, thread pool)
+• Built-in probes for GC, memory, thread pool

 Usage: